-Many Luperci packs remain relatively similar to traditional wolf packs, and their main difference is the use of primitive human technologies — spears or knives, fire, and building shelters.
+Many Luperci packs remain structurally similar to traditional wolf packs, and their main difference is the use of primitive human technologies — spears or knives, fire, and building shelters.

-Luperci can be as territorial as non-Luperci.
+Luperci tend towards being territorial.
 Territory boundaries are clearly marked — though in addition to scent marks, Luperci may also utilize physical barriers, such as fences or walls, to keep away trespassers.

 Like normal wolves (and humans), Luperci rely on social hierarchies to keep order within their packs.
 The specifics depend largely on the individual group.
 Usually, an alpha or alpha pair maintains dominance over the rest of the pack, and the pack still participates in shows of dominance and submission.

-Luperci hunt slightly differently than wolves.
-Those preferring their Optime and Secui forms are more likely to hunt alone, as their physical superiority to a Lupus form yields higher success rates.
+Those preferring their Optime and Secui forms may hunt more often alone, as these forms allow for more options compared to Lupus form, which can result in higher success rates.
 The Secui form can outrun and overtake prey, while the dexterous Optime form allows use of weapons.
 Like the typical wolf, however, Luperci prefer the sick and old to the young and healthy.

-The eating habits of Luperci also differ.
+The eating habits of Luperci may also differ from their non-Luperci ancestors.
 Some enjoy cooked meat, although their digestive systems are always capable of digesting raw meat.
 Most eat in the same manner as their ancestors — gorging on as much as twenty pounds of meat in one sitting.
 Most canines, Luperci or otherwise, are capable of going long periods without eating substantial amounts of food.

 For more information about Luperci around the world, see Worldwide.

-Economies are primarily gift or barter economies, where characters trade services or goods, or give them freely with the knowledge and assumption that such goods will be repaid in kind eventually.
-No Luperci society has a monetary currency system as no Luperci society is large or organized enough to create, distribute, and maintain the integrity of money.
+Theirs are primarily gift or barter economies, where characters trade services or goods, or give them freely with the knowledge and assumption that such goods will be repaid in kind eventually.
+No Luperci society has a fiat currency system as no Luperci society is large or organized enough to create, distribute, and maintain the integrity of money.

 Wealth is typically held in items, territories, or other property judged to be desirable, either in terms of rarity or usefulness.
-This may include, but is not limited to, things like: books, paper, tools (hammers, axes, horse tack), raw materials (especially those not native to an area), items made for Luperci or customized for Luperci (e.g., many human clothes are too small for larger Luperci; clothes tailored for their frame are valuable), and livestock.
+This may include, but is not limited to, things like: books, paper, tools (hammers, axes, horse tack), raw materials (especially those not native to an area), clothing, and livestock.

 Modern technology, however, is completely inaccessible to Luperci, no matter how advanced.
 Among other limitations, they cannot create or utilize electric, gas, or battery-powered items.
 For more information about technology, skills, and related topics, our Realism Guide is a good place to start!
 Be sure to ask if you aren’t sure about whether something is feasible for Luperci!